apoorvelec/AndroidApps/README.md

 	(ii) Fill screen size (Done)
 	(iii) An enjoyable UI
 	(iv) sqrt function (Done).
 In general, computing the (n^th) root (v) The WHY? button (this button gives a full range of random answers every time someone clicks it.
 Can be handy if you run out of answers in some situation :)).
 Inspired by MATLAB why command.
+(Done)